 The program’s first intake took place from October 2018 to May 2018.
-We will open up a new intake of the program early in 2019 – stay tuned for details!
+We plan to open up a new intake of the program in the near future – stay tuned for details!
 If you are an emerging professional or an experienced professional who would like to learn more or participate, please contact us and we will ensure you are the first to know about the next opportunity to participate in the program.

 Click the topics below to expand more information about this program:

 Mentoring is most often defined as a professional relationship in which an experienced person (the mentor) assists another (the mentoree) in developing specific skills and knowledge that will enhance the less-experienced person’s professional and personal growth.
 As Nathan Magnassun puts it, “Mentors help us go further faster.”

 For the BCMA, mentorship is an opportunity for emerging professionals to gain valuable knowledge and insight from experienced professionals in their field.
 In doing so, the BC museum sector is strengthened through a continuation of knowledge and the opportunity to share skills and resources – by both participants in the mentorship pair.
 Mentorship is a two-sided process, and this program is aimed to provide benefit to both the mentee and the mentor.

 Mentorship pairs will meet regularly over the eight-month program to have conversations, discuss specific topics, work on projects, review decisions, and much more.

 The BCMA Mentorship Program is a member-benefit professional development opportunity for emerging museum professionals (EMPs) to gain knowledge from and connect professional with experienced professionals in their field.